 Tunnel Crawl

 Create a tunnel using chairs and blankets for a classic crawl challenge.
 My nieces adore the giggles that come with crawling through our makeshift cave.
+You can even incorporate this tunnel into a DIY backyard mini golf course.

 DIY Zip Line